 The Office of Student Counseling & Wellness Services staff includes licensed clinicians as well as a case manager.
-Our licensed staff represent a variety of mental health disciplines to include a Psychologist, Social Worker and multiple Licensed Professional Counselors.
-Our staff also includes graduate student interns who are in the process of obtaining their degrees in social work, counseling, and psychology.
+Our licensed staff represent a variety of mental health disciplines to include a Psychologist and multiple Licensed Professional Counselors.
+Our staff also includes graduate student interns who are in the process of obtaining their degrees in counseling and psychology.
 For more information related to our Practicum & Internship Program, please click on the link provided here, Practicum & Internship Program.

 Healthy Relationships Program Coordinator (incl.
 Violence Prevention & Education)

 - Theoretical Orientation/Treatment Approach: At the core of my counseling philosophy is the belief that we are striving to be the best versions of ourselves while creating a meaningful life.
 My treatment approach integrates and embraces cognitive-behavioral, existential, relational-cultural, and strength-based concepts and techniques to empower my clients as we work together.

 - Areas of Interest: Identity Issues; Cross-Cultural Counseling, Phase of Life/Developmental Issues; Trauma Related Concerns (CPT, PE, WET, and EMDR, trained); Relationships; Mood Management